Mentored Research Opportunities

 Mentor: Lisa Cleckner

-Springwater discharge below the lake surface (sublacustrine) can occur in diffuse zones along the edge as well as at depth in concentrated areas.
-Flow rates might be controlled by localized wet or dry climate conditions in the surrounding area.
-The goal of this project is to use geochemical evidence from sampling lake and sublacustrine spring waters to determine unique chemical markers of this flow, to determine flow rates of these features and to create a mass balance model of Seneca Lake incorporating the chemistries of springs.
-Terrestrial springs will be sampled in the region around Seneca Lake to determine if the sublacustrine springs have terrestrial chemical analogs and to document the flow rates.
-Project participants will work as a team to conduct field and lab work to address the following questions: (1) What types of water chemistries are represented in regional and sublacustrine springs?
-(2) How do these spring chemistries impact the mass balance of ions the lake?
+Groundwater discharge into lakes and ponds can occur in diffuse zones along the edge or water bodies as well as at depth in concentrated areas.
+Flow rates might be controlled by localized wet or dry climate conditions in the surrounding area and by different types of sediment.
+The goal of this project is to use geochemical evidence from sampling lake, pond and groundwaters to determine unique chemical markers of this flow, to determine flow rates of these features, and to document the sediments associated with this input.
+Terrestrial springs will be sampled in the Finger Lakes region to determine if groundwater discharge have terrestrial chemical analogs and to document flow rates.
+Project participants will work as a team to conduct field and lab work to address the following questions: (1) What types of water chemistries are represented in regional springs?
+(2) How do groundwater discharge chemistries impact the mass balance of ions in lakes and ponds?
 Appropriate for Rising Sophomores.